pforpiyush/currency-converter-app/README.md

 The endpoint for the live currency rates app is `{url}/currencies` and for the conversion history rates is `{url}/historical-rates`.
 There is no navigation added so it need to navigated manually

+**Note:** https://currencylayer.com wouldn't let me allow to use APIs end-points for free and was forcing me to upgrade to paid membership, so instead I used https://freecurrencyapi.com which allowed me to use upto 5k requests per month for free.

 # Future potential